somhi/AmstradXTPS2/README.md

 I used an Arduino nano (5V) board.
 Any other Arduino based board can be used as far as it has 5 V logic levels as keyboard power supply and signals work at 5 V.

+<u>Have a look also at my personal log of the process I made to get my Amstrad PC1512 working</u> https://github.com/somhi/Amstrad-PC1512.

 ### Schematic and pinouts

 ![schematic](images/schematic.png)